Sage/sageone_api_java_sample/README.md

 Sample application that integrates with Sage One Accounting via the Sage One API.

-Make a copy from the file "application-sample.properties" to "application.properties" in the same directory (project directory) and update with your application's `client_id`, `client_secret`, `signing_secret` and `callback_url`.
+Make a copy from the file [application.properties](/src/main/resourcesapplication.properties) to "application.properties" in the same directory (project directory) and update with your application's `client_id`, `client_secret`, `signing_secret` and `callback_url`.

 Authentication with Sage One is handled as follows: